 The Administrative Department has a multitude of responsibilities.
-Some of the most essential roles are coordinating activities with the Field and Biology Departments.
-This department handles the day-to-day business of the agency ranging from: citizen service requests, mosquito-borne disease concerns and questions, household scrap tire collection, and general questions about services.
+Some of the most essential roles are coordinating activities amongst our multiple departments.
+Administration handles the day-to-day business of the agency ranging from: citizen service requests, mosquito-borne disease concerns and questions, household scrap tire collection, and general questions about services.
 This department notifies residents on the State Pesticide Sensitive Registry prior to all pesticide treatment scheduled in their immediate area.
 Other responsibilities include management of service schedules and program records, logging and auditing all pesticide application records; and the administration of the Bti Distribution Program.

 SCMAC is a governmental agency that applies insecticides in addition to other mosquito control methods.
 Therefore, the agency is required to keep public records of all insecticide applications.
 SCMAC continues to incorporate technology to improve the efficacy, efficiency, and accountability of our control program.
 We are able to track all control operations utilizing GIS and compatible equipment.
 All adult spray operations are tracked, and larval control operations are logged as they occur in the field.
-The Administrative Department reviews the records to verify accuracy.